Hacker0x01/docs.hackerone.com/docs/hackers/decline-invites-and-leave-programs.md

 ### The Feedback Questionnaire
 To access the questionnaire, decline the invitation or leave the program and the questionnaire will directly appear on your screen.

-*Note: You must fill out the questionnaire immediately.
-You can't save and come back to it later.*
+><i>Note: You must fill out the questionnaire immediately.
+You can't save and come back to it later.</i>

 ![invitation-rejection-questionnaire-1](./images/invitation-rejection-questionnaire-1.png)